pfdubois/BridgeBidding/source/NoTrump.rst

 The 5N bid as Grand Slam Force is the standard but it has been all but replaced by :ref:`5N Pick-A-Slam <pick_a_slam>`.
-Whichever you play it applies to a 5N bid over a quantitative 4N bid.
+Whichever you play it applies to a 5N bid over a quantitative 4N bid or below.

 Responding With A Major Suit Or Long Minor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~